 In addition to the larger ship, the Navy claimed the construction of two more destroyers - so as to place them alongside the two Boldness - of a new class of antisubmarine frigates, derived from the type Wolf, or the future class Mistral, of supplying units to extend the operational arm of the Navy, of two more submarines of the class Sauro, of ten fiberglass minesweepers (the future class Lerici), of an amphibious unit of the LPD type and of a rescue unit (Ship Antaeus).

-With ordinary funds, it would have been possible to complete the acquisition of anti-ship missiles (Otomat-Teseo), of air-to-surface missiles for helicopters (Mars), of antiaircraft missiles (Albatros) and of modernizing the Terrier and Tartar to the "Standard" version, to purchase new SADOC command and control systems for class cruisers Doria and to complete the procurement of A-184 heavy torpedoes and naphtha.
+With ordinary funds, it would have been possible to complete the acquisition of anti-ship missiles (Otomat-Teseo), of air-to-surface missiles for helicopters (Mars), of antiaircraft missiles (Albatros) and of modernizing the Terrier and Tartar to the "Standard" version, to purchase new SADOC command and control systems for cruisers of the class Doria and to complete the supply of heavy A-184 torpedoes and fuel oil.

 With an availability of 100 billions of lire a year for ten years, it would have been possible to avoid the irremediable decline of the Armed Forces and equip it with instruments capable of allowing it to fulfill its institutional tasks.